Velo29 – A Beginner’s Guide to Sportive Riding (updated October 22)

 Eat some carbs the night before but again, don’t go outside of what you’ve done before.
 If you can handle carbs at breakfast then great but if like most of us a bowl of pasta turns your stomach at 6am find some carbs you are comfortable you can handle!

-We always open registration an hour before the first start time which is adequate time to arrive, sign on and get your rider number and chip, ready yourself and the bike and take position at the start line.
+Aim to arrive 30 mins before your booked time slot which is adequate time to arrive, collect your rider pack, ready yourself and the bike and take position at the start line.
 It’s rarely anything other than cold at 7am in the UK so take this seriously.
 Keep warm until setting off.

-You need to sign to say you are there and will start the ride and this is also to confirm you’ve read the rider manual and understand you will ride to the rules of the road and acceptable rider conduct.
+Your rider pack will be available to collect from the HQ on your way to the start line.
 You’ll be issued a rider number and ties which goes on your handlebars and must be visible and a timing chip which goes on your helmet.
 You must wear a helmet!

 The chip must go on the helmet as the RFID Timing Equipment is mounted above you.
-If it’s in your wallet, stuck to your spoke or left in the car, it won’t work and you won’t get a time.
+If it’s in your pocket or stuck to your spoke or it won’t work and you won’t get a time.

 Start at a comfortable pace, so many people go off trying to hold a fast group and live to regret it.
 If you usually train at 15mph and find yourself doing 20mph on the event day, there is only one outcome!
 Get to the first feed and assess your progress.
 What has my average speed looked like compared to my training rides?
 If you are challenging yourself on distance or climbing and your average speed is higher than usual, be realistic about this, are you really going to go faster than before for longer than before?